 Comprehensive Stroke Program

-The Orlando Health UF Health Cancer Center Stroke Program treats both simple and complex cerebral vascular disorders from the moment of first contact, whether it is through our Level One Trauma Center, emergency department transfers or our acute clinics.
+The Orlando Health Comprehensive Stroke Program treats both simple and complex cerebral vascular disorders from the moment of first contact, whether it is through our Level One Trauma Center, emergency department transfers or our acute clinics.
 We provide comprehensive diagnostic and therapeutic care to patients with disorders of blood vessels of the brain and spinal cord, including:

 - Ischemic stroke

 - Cerebral hemorrhage

 - Vascular malformations of the brain